isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/education.md

       No classes may take place for students aged 18 and younger from 19 May 2021 to 13 Jun 2021 (both dates inclusive).
 For classes exclusively for students older than age 18, the following additional safe management measures apply:

-      Voice training and speech and drama classes may continue, with all participants and instructors wearing masks at all times, subject to additional safe management measures and capacity limits (no single room should hold more than 30 persons, including tutors/instructors) as detailed in the advisory issued by the National Arts Council.
+      Voice training and speech and drama classes may continue, with all participants and instructors wearing masks at all times, subject to additional safe management measures and capacity limits (no single room should hold more than 30 persons, including tutors/instructors) as detailed in the advisory issued by the [National Arts Council](https://www.nac.gov.sg/whatwedo/support/sustaining-the-arts-during-covid-19/Safe-Management-Measures-for-the-Arts-and-Culture-Sector-.html){:target="_blank"}.

   - title: What centres are allowed to continue on-premise instruction, and what are the safe management measures that they should implement?
     content: |